 I look forward to meeting you all.
 Please feel free to come and introduce yourselves to me if you see me around the College.

-April’s role as Spiritual and Liturgical Team Leader complements the formal Religious Studies and Special Character programmes at Villa Maria College.
-April’s focus is to support students in their personal faith journeys and seek to provide ways in which they can deepen their relationship with God and serve the Church.
+Phoebe’s role as Spiritual and Liturgical Team Leader complements the formal Religious Studies and Special Character programmes at Villa Maria College.
+Phoebe’s focus is to support students in their personal faith journeys and to provide ways in which they can deepen their relationship with God and serve the Church.
 She works closely with the College’s Service Captains seeking practical ways to enrich students’ faith through promoting the works of Mercy through action, prayer and reflection.
-April is also involved in the running of Sacramental programs and student retreats.
+Phoebe is also involved in the running of Sacramental Programme and student retreats and Encounter Days.

 College students are encouraged, via their Ako Groups and Houses, to exercise their entrepreneurial skills in fundraising for Caritas and Mercy charities.
 They also participate in Mercy Day every second year which is a day when Villa Maria College students welcome young people with special needs from the community to spend the day with them at the College.